-By-Laws of the
+of the

-Appalachian Search and Rescue Conference
+Appalachian Search & Rescue Conference, Inc.

-Major Revision April 2004
+Major Revision

+May 2016

+Preamble

+1. ASRC Governance

+1.1 The ASRC shall maintain a series of governing documents to aid in managing and monitoring ASRC activities, both administrative and operational.
+The ASRC governing documents may also include appendices or annexes, as deemed appropriate.
+These governing documents may include, but are not limited to:

+ASRC Articles of Incorporation

+ASRC Bylaws

+ASRC Administrative Manual: An enduring document that further defines board actions and enacted policy that affects ASRC administrative procedures.
+The Administrative Manual may include annexes or appendices that provide guidelines for implementing policies in the manual.

+ASRC Operational Guidance Manual: ASRC doctrine with appendices or annexes that constitute supporting guidelines for implementation of conference operational expectations.

+ASRC Credentialing Policy Manual: Guides the system of credentialing, to include ASRC Training Standards, specific performance requirements to be achieved, and governance of issuance of credentials for each personnel credential that ASRC may issue.

+1.2 Copies of the Articles of Incorporation, Bylaws and any special rules of order of the ASRC shall be made available upon request to every member of the ASRC and will be posted on the ASRC website.

+1.3 Parliamentary Authority: The rules contained in the current edition of Robert’s Rules of Order Newly Revised, shall govern the ASRC in all cases to which they are applicable and not superseded by ASRC Governance Documents.

-Article I. Organization
+Article I. Organization and Roles

-Certified Groups.
+1. Certified Groups

-The Appalachian Search & Rescue Conference, Inc. (ASRC) shall be divided into organizations called "Certified Groups"
+1.1 The Appalachian Search & Rescue Conference, Inc. (ASRC) shall consist of

+organizations called "Certified Groups".

-Each Certified Group shall provide for itself whatever name, organization, operating procedures, and training it deems appropriate, provided it adheres to the Articles of Incorporation, Bylaws, Administration, Operations and Training procedures specified by the ASRC.
+1.2 Each Certified Group shall provide for itself whatever name, organization, operating procedures, and training it deems appropriate, provided it adheres to the Articles of Incorporation, Bylaws, Administrative, Operations, and Credentialing procedures specified by the ASRC.

-Each Certified Group will have a leader elected who for the purposes of this document shall be called ‘the Chair’.
+1.3 Each Certified Group will have a leader elected who, for the purposes of this document, shall be called ‘the Group Chair’.

-Board of Directors
+2. Board of Directors

-The Board
+2.1 The ASRC Board

-The administrative and executive authority of the ASRC shall be vested in a Board
+2.1.1 The administrative and executive authority of the ASRC shall be vested in a Board

-of Directors (hereinafter referred top as the “Board”).
+of Directors (hereinafter referred to as the “ASRC Board”).

-The responsibilities of the Board shall be:
+2.1.2 The responsibilities of the ASRC Board shall be:

-To coordinate the efforts of the various Groups and to provide liaison among them.
+2.1.2.1 To coordinate the efforts of the various Groups and to provide liaison among them.